nocentino/sql-s3-object-integration/README.md

 docker-compose restart sql1
 ```

-Create your external datasource on your s3 compatible object storage, referencing where it is on the network (LOCATION) and the credential you just defined
+Create your external datasource on your s3 compatible object storage, referencing where it is on the network (LOCATION), and the credential you just defined

 ```
 CREATE EXTERNAL DATA SOURCE s3_ds